 Bakeware

-Loaf pans are rectangular with high sides for shaping and baking loaves of bread and loaf cakes.
-The most common ones are 8.5 x 4.5-inch loaf pans (1 pound loaf pan) and 9x5-inch loaf pans (1.5 pound loaf pan)
+- Loaf pan.
+Rectangular pans for breads and loaf cakes.
+The most common ones are 8.5 x 4.5-inch loaf pans (1 pound loaf pan) and 9x5-inch loaf pans (1.5 pound loaf pan).

-Round pans come in several sizes and are used for making circular layer cakes.
+- Round cake pans and springform pans.
+Used for layer cakes and cheesecakes.
 Some common sizes are 6-inch round pan, 8-inch round pan, 9-inch round pan, and 10-inch round pan.
-Round pans can also be springform which means the sides detach easily.
-This is great for making cheesecakes or any other cake that you don't necessary want to invert to get out.
+Springform pans have removable sides which help with delicate desserts.
 We always use our 8-inch springform pan.

-Pie tins can be made of metal or glass and are used to shape, build, and bake pies and tarts.
+- Pie dish.
+Metal or glass pans used to shape and bake pies and tarts.
 The most standard size is a 9-inch pie dish.

 Blend